ChristineFrancisco/ChristineFrancisco/README.md

 - 👋 Hi, I’m Christine Francisco
 - I am a full stack web developer!
 I'm currently looking for freelance work.
-- How to reach me: email me at christine.a.francisco@gmail.com
+- You can reach me at christine.a.francisco@gmail.com

 <!---
 ChristineFrancisco/ChristineFrancisco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.